AndreaDiotallevi/motorway/readme.md

 ## 8. What I would add if I had more time

+-   Add load tests
--   Different brances for staging and production deployments
+-   Create different brances for staging and production deployments
--   Infrastructure as code with Terraform
+-   Use infrastructure as code with Terraform
--   Testing API routes and controllers
+-   Add tests for API routes and controllers
--   Different AWS account for each deployment environment
+-   Use different AWS account for each deployment environment